 When planting a Silk Floss Tree, care should be taken to situate at least 15 feet (4.5 m) away from the eaves to account for growth and well away from foot traffic and play areas due to the thorny trunk.

-Silk Floss Tree care is possible in USDA plant hardiness zone 9 to 11, as saplings are frost sensitive, but mature trees can withstand temperatures to 20 °F (-7 °C) for limited time periods.
-Planting a Silk Floss Tree should occur in full sun in with consistent moisture in humus-rich, well-drained soil.
-It tolerates some light shade, but flowers best is in full sun.
+Silk Floss Tree care is possible in USDA plant hardiness zone 9 to 11, as saplings are frost sensitive, but mature trees can withstand temperatures to 20 °F (-7 °C) for limited periods.
+Planting a Silk Floss Tree should occur in full sun with consistent moisture in humus-rich, well-drained soil.
+It tolerates some light shade but blooms best is in full sun.
 Trees with established root systems have some drought tolerance.
 The leaves drop when temperatures sink below 27 °F (-3 °C).

-When planting a Silk Floss Tree, the eventual size should be kept in mind, as leaf drop and fruit pod detritus can be hard on lawn mowers.
+The eventual size should be kept in mind when planting a Silk Floss Tree, as leaf drop and fruit pod detritus can be hard on lawnmowers.
 These trees are also often affected by scale insects.